$843,580Average Value$416Average Price per Sq Ft14Homes For Sale

 View GreatSchools Rating Methodology

 Welcome to your dream home: an extraordinary water view residence offering breathtaking panoramic views of the Hood Canal & Olympic Mts.
 Enjoy epic sunsets on your huge deck overlooking the marina & waterfront community.
 This 4070 sq ft home lives like a 5 bedroom mansion.
-The gourmet kitchen, formal dining area & the great room, w/an impressive rock fireplace, provide ample space for everyone.
+The gourmet kitchen, formal dining area & the great room, w/an impressive rock fireplace, provide ample space.
+The master is

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.